heather locklear

 The New York Yankees win the World Series in the fifth game against the Cincinnati Reds.
 The Green Bay Packers shut out the New York Giants 37-0 for the NFL title.
 A.J.
 Foyt, Jr. wins the Indy 500 averaging 139.1 mph.
 Marvin Panch averages 150 mph and breaks the world 500-mile race record.
 Ty Cobb, the first player elected to the Baseball Hall of Fame, dies.
 The Boston Celtics win the National Basketball Association championship, after defeating St. Louis for the third year in a row.
 A horse named Carry Back wins the Kentucky Derby.

-Then Vs New cost of Living Comparisons
+Events for the Day Then Vs New cost of Living Comparisions

 On September 25: Today is Pacific Ocean Day, the anniversary of the discovery by Vasco Nunez de Balboa of the Pacific Ocean in 1513.
 On this date in 1753, the first steam engine is delivered to North Arlington, N. J. The first micropaleontology course is offered at Columbia University in New York City.
 The first state poorhouse, called the State Welfare Home, opens at Smyrna, Del. in 1933.
 And in 1956, the first telephone conversation goes over the transoceanic telephone cable.